Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 ### Maths functions

-The maths functions are sequestered inside the Math package, to avoid polluting the top level namespace with everyday terms like min, max etc. and to just follow good modern practice.
+The maths functions are sequestered inside the Math package, to avoid polluting the top level namespace with everyday terms like min, max etc., following good modern practice.

 However p5.js brings most math functions back out as top level names, eg. `x = sqrt(y)`.
 See [p5 reference](https://p5js.org/reference/) and follow the Math link.
 I'm not sure of the rationale for that, easy coding for artists I guess.